Kraftwerk: Trans-Europe Express, The Man-Machine and Computer World (1977–1982)

 In May 1981 Kraftwerk released Computer World (German: Computerwelt) on EMI Records.
 It was recorded at Kling Klang Studio between 1978 and 1981.
 Much of this time was spent modifying the studio to make it portable so the band could take it on tour.
 Some of the electronic vocals on Computer World were generated using a Texas Instruments language translator.
 "Computer Love" was released as a single backed with the Man-Machine track "The Model".
 Radio DJs were more interested in the B-side so the single was repackaged by EMI and re-released with "The Model" as the A-side.
 The single reached number one in the UK, making "The Model" Kraftwerk's most successful song in that country.
 As a result, the Man-Machine album also became a success in the UK, peaking at number 9 in the album chart in February 1982.
 The band's live set focused increasingly on song-based material, with greater use of vocals and the use of sequencing equipment for both percussion and music.
 In contrast to their cool and controlled image, the group used sequencers interactively, which allowed for live improvisation.
 Ironically, Kraftwerk did not own a computer at the time of recording Computer World.

 Kraftwerk returned to live performance with the Computer World tour of 1981, where the band effectively packed up its entire Kling Klang studio and took it along on the road.
-It also made greater use of live visuals including back-projected slides and films synchronized with the music as the technology developed, the use of hand-held miniaturized instruments during the set, and the use of replica mannequins of themselves to perform on stage during the song "The Robots".
+It also made greater use of live visuals including back-projected slides and films synchronised with the music as the technology developed, the use of hand-held miniaturised instruments during the set, and the use of replica mannequins of themselves to perform on stage during the song "The Robots".